 On the basis of the FDA's evaluation of the application and accompanying information, including the results of the inspection of the manufacturing facilities and any FDA audits of non-clinical and clinical trial sites to assure compliance with GCPs, the FDA may issue an approval letter or a complete response letter.
 An approval letter authorizes commercial marketing of the product with specific prescribing information for specific indications.
-If the application is not approved, the FDA will issue a complete response letter, which will contain the conditions that must be met in order to secure final approval of the application.
+If the application is not approved, the FDA will issue a complete response letter, which will contain the conditions that must be met in order to secure final approval of the application, and when possible will outline recommended actions the sponsor might take to obtain approval of the application.
 Sponsors that receive a complete response letter may submit to the FDA information that represents a complete response to the issues identified by the FDA.
 Such resubmissions are classified under PDUFA as either Class 1 or Class 2.
 The classification of a resubmission is based on the information submitted by an applicant in response to an action letter.
 Under the goals and policies agreed to by the FDA under PDUFA, the FDA has two months to review a Class 1 resubmission and six months to review a Class 2 resubmission.
 The FDA will not approve an application until issues identified in the complete response letter have been addressed.